Example Commands¶

 The results report is in file sitagliptin.3D.inp.pfn.pdf and looks like:

 Given that the only the atomic partial charges differ between this example and Example 2, we see significant changes in all the energies, yielding quite a different profile for the conformational ensemble.
-Now the nearest unbound minimum to TrConf0 has a conformer free energy of 5.04 kcal/mol as opposed to 3.26 kcal/mol in Example 2.
-This follows through to cause a similar increase in the Global Strain Energy up to 7.79 kcal/mol from 6.28 in Example 2.
+This includes changes to the conformer free energy and Global Strain Energy values for the nearest unbound minimum to TrConf0.
 These differences reflect the impact of using different charge models, especially on charged ligands; we recommend the default AM1BCC ELF10 charges.

 prompt> freeform -calc solv -prefix januvia_ph74 januvia.smi

 will estimate januvia solvation free energy at physiological pH.
 The graphical output file for this run is displayed in Figure: Solvation of januvia at physiological pH.
 On the left the result of the solvation free energy calculation is shown, including a depiction of the group-wise decompositions of the solvation free energy.
-It suggests that, as expected, the cationic \(NH_3\) group is responsible for almost all (-53.6 kcal/mol) of the strongly negative solvation free energy of this molecule, while the trifluorophenyl fragment is the most hydrophobic part of this drug, adding 2.4 kcal/mol to the solvation free energy.
+It suggests that, as expected, the cationic \(NH_3\) group is responsible for almost all of the strongly negative solvation free energy of this molecule (-53.6 kcal/mol), while the trifluorophenyl fragment is the most hydrophobic part of this drug, adding to the solvation free energy (2.4 kcal/mol).
 To the right, the calculated XlogP partition coefficient is given together with its fragment decomposition into group contributions.
 Note that the calculated XlogP partition coefficient is always done relative to the uncharged molecule irrespective of its ionic state in water at any pH.

 In the next example, the solvation free energy of januvia in its uncharged form is performed with: